-Although the light can inactivate microorganisms, it can only do so effectively under specific conditions.
+Although light can inactivate microorganisms, it can only do so effectively under specific conditions.
 Otherwise, your UV will not bring any benefits to your indoor air.
 It will depend on the light intensity, airflow, time of exposure, and room width.

-Low-intensity UV can still effectively inactivate viruses; it just requires a longer period of exposure.
+Low-intensity UV can still effectively inactivate viruses; it just requires a more extended period of exposure.
 However, if the airflow is quick, there is a chance that those germs will fly away from the exposure before they turn inactive.
 And if the room is wide, it will take longer to purify your indoor air.

 Buying an Air Purifier with UV Technology

 To prevent the UV from harming your skin and eyes, you need to buy an air purifier where the UV is hidden inside the machine.
 This way, you will not be exposed to the light.
-The light will only affect the microorganisms in the air that your purifier takes in.
+Instead, the light will only affect the microorganisms in the air that your purifier takes in.